This is real life.

-Welcome to Real Life Fellowship!
-We know that visiting a new church can feel overwhelming and we understand that you may have many questions before your first visit with us.
+We know that visiting a new church can feel overwhelming and we understand that you may have many questions before your first visit at Real Life Fellowship.
 To help with this, the information below is a guide to help you feel comfortable and excited to gather with us on Sundays.
 If you would like to learn more about who we are as a faith community or our story, please visit here.

 If you are visiting us for the first time, here are some things to expect: